project-chip/certification-tool/docs/Matter_User_Guide/Matter_User_Guide.md

 -   In case the “remote: Repository not found” fatal error occurs, try the following steps to fix the issue.
-Clone the chip-certification-tool with personal access token (Refer to [Section 4.2.2](#generate-personal-access-token) to generate the personal access token) and follow the steps below.
+Clone the certification-tool with personal access token (Refer to [Section 4.2.2](#generate-personal-access-token) to generate the personal access token) and follow the steps below.